IPL-sharif/RichKD/README.md

 ```

 ### Acknowledgement
-This codebase is heavily borrowed from [A Comprehensive Overhaul of Feature Distillation ](https://github.com/clovaai/overhaul-distillation).
+This codebase is heavily borrowed from [Logit Standardization in Knowledge Distillation](https://github.com/sunshangquan/logit-standardization-KD).
 Thanks for their excellent work.